9.3.4 |

 becomes self-defeating.

-It is confusing (and good only for ideological purposes) to
+It is confusing (and coming from definitely ideological springs) to use the

-use the phrase private property in the limited sense of
+phrase private property in the limited sense of property in the

-property in the means of labor in a society in which capital
+means of labor in a society in which capital has been accumulated.

-has been accumulated.
-And it is not right to call its
+And it is not right to call its antithesis simply "social property",

-accumulation and which is not used to exploit other people, even
+for capital accumulation and which is not used to exploit other people,

 'passive property' is 'property for acquisition, for exploitation